mviereck/x11docker/README.md

      - Option `-D, --debug` gives a less verbose output. `-DQ` is short for `--debug --stdout --stderr`.
    - You can find the latest dispatched logfile at `~/.cache/x11docker/x11docker.log`.
  - Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).
  - Some applications need more privileges or capabilities than x11docker provides as default.
-   - Reduce container isolation with options `--hostipc --hostnet --cap-default --sys-admin` and try again.
-If the application runs, reduce these insecure options to encircle the issue.
+   - Reduce container isolation with e.g.:
+     - x11docker options: `--hostipc --hostnet --cap-default --sys-admin`
+     - docker run options: `--cap-add ALL --security-opt seccomp=unconfined --privileged`
+     - Example: `x11docker --hostipc --hostnet --cap-default --sys-admin -- --cap-add ALL --security-opt seccomp=unconfined --privileged -- imagename`
+     - Try with reduced container isolation.
+If it works, drop options one by one until the needed one(s) are left.
+     - If `--cap-add ALL` helps, find the [capability](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) you really need and add only that one.
+     - If `--privileged` helps, your application probably needs a device in `/dev`.
+Find out which one and share it with e.g. `--device /dev/snd`.
-   - You can run container applications as root with `--user=root`.
+   - You can try to run container applications as root with `--user=root`.
  - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
    - Most times it makes sense to store the `--verbose`output (or `x11docker.log`) at [pastebin.com](https://pastebin.com/).